manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### secondary_indexes
 <!-- example conf secondary_indexes -->

-This option enables the use of secondary indexes for search queries.
+This option enables/disables the use of secondary indexes for search queries.
 It is optional and the default is 1 (enabled).
-Note that you don't need to enable it for indexing as it is always enabled.
-The [Manticore Columnar Library](https://github.com/manticoresoftware/columnar) is required for this feature.
+Note that you don't need to enable it for indexing as it is always enabled as long as the [Manticore Columnar Library](https://github.com/manticoresoftware/columnar) is installed.
+The latter is also required for using the indexes on searching.
 There are three modes available:

-* 0: disable the use of secondary indexes on search.
+* `0`: disable the use of secondary indexes on search.
 They can be enabled for individual queries using [analyzer hints](../Searching/Options.md#Query-optimizer-hints)
-* 1: enable the use of secondary indexes on search.
+* `1`: enable the use of secondary indexes on search.
 They can be disabled for individual queries using [analyzer hints](../Searching/Options.md#Query-optimizer-hints)
 * `force`: same as enable, but any errors during the loading of secondary indexes will be reported and the whole index will not be loaded into the daemon

+Note that secondary indexes are not effective for full-text queries.

 <!-- intro -->
 ##### Example: